 - 29 Oct to 31 Dec 2023: from 9:30 to 17:30 (last entry).

-In my opinion the best time to visit Park Guell is with the morning light so I advise the earlier the better.
+In my opinion, the best time to visit Park Guell is in the morning light so I advise the earlier the better.

-Your best bet is getting Park Güell entrance tickets before 9:00 am and showing up about 30 minutes before to walk the free zone.
+Your best bet is to get Park Güell entrance tickets before 9:00 am and show up about 30 minutes before to walk the free zone.
 The crowds won’t be any thinner during the day.

-After I suggest walking back into the city.
+After, I suggest walking back into the city.
 It’s downhill.
-Get a feel for the way locals live by having a carajillo (a shot of espresso with chosen liquor) in a random cafe.
+Get a feel for how locals live by having a carajillo (a shot of espresso with chosen liquor) in a random cafe.
 Then head to the Gracia district for brunch.
 You’ll have the whole day ahead of you.